 As a snow squall blasted through New York City on January 30, 200 Fordham alumni and friends gathered at New York City’s iconic Tavern on the Green for the inaugural Alumni Recognition Reception.

 The Fordham University Alumni Association—which was created in 2017 to help connect alumni from all of Fordham’s schools to the University and to each other—organized the event to celebrate all alumni volunteers and honor two, in particular: Morgan Vazquez, FCRH ’13, received the first Trailblazer Award, and Dennis Kenny, FCRH ’57, LAW ’61, was named Ram of the Year.
+It was the group’s second annual reception, but the first time these biennial awards have been presented.

 When Vazquez accepted her award, she joked about her deep love for Fordham.
 “If I have a plan over the weekend, 90 percent of the time it has to do with Fordham,” she laughed.
 “If I tell someone a story, 95 percent of the time it has to do with Fordham.”